 Any material manufactured with aggregate and a cementitious binder that is intended to resemble the appearance of, and be used in a similar way, to quarried stone.
 Cast stone is either homogenous or consists of a facing mix and backing mix.
 Often referred to as Reconstructed Stone, Precast Stone, Reconstituted, Artstone or Artificial Stone.

-Component used to decorate and protect the top of a wall, parapet or balustrade.
-Traditionally designed to drive rainwater clear of surfaces beneath by way of overhang and drip grooves.
+Components used to decorate and protect the top of walls, parapets or balustrade.
+Traditionally designed to drive rainwater clear of surfaces beneath by way of the coping stone's overhang and drip grooves.

 Stone component for use above a Window Opening which is purely decorative in nature(non-loadbearing) and must be fully supported on a suitable steel lintel.
 Normally decorative heads have little or no reinforcement.

 Continuous groove (normally half round) cast into the underside of an overhanging edge of cast stone products to re-direct the path of rainwater away from the wall below.

 See Semi Dry Cast Stone.

 Single continuous mix throughout the section of the component, i.e. without a different material for Backing Mix.

 Vertical side of a door or window frame or other type of blockwork/brickwork opening.